CalCoRE/choosy/README.md

 # choosy
-Materials to accompany "How to be 'Choosy': Wrangling Big Datasets for the Classroom"
+Materials to accompany Wilkerson, M., Erickson, T., Lee, H. S., & Finzer, W. (2025).
+How to be 'Choosy': Wrangling Big Datasets for the Classroom. *Teaching Statistics.* https://doi.org/10.1111/test.70022

 You can access interactive versions of the Python notebooks at the following links:
 - [Billboard Hot 100 Demo Notebook](https://mybinder.org/v2/gh/CalCoRE/choosy/main?urlpath=%2Fdoc%2Ftree%2Fbh100.ipynb)